ome/omero-documentation/developers/Omero/GettingStarted/AdvancedClientDevelopment.rst

 After discussing the many types and how to create them, the next obvious question is what one can actually do with them.
-For that, we have to look at what services are provided by OmeroBlitz, how they are obtained, used, and cleaned up.
+For that, we have to look at what services are provided by :ref:`server/blitz`, how they are obtained, used, and cleaned up.

 OmeroClient? and Configuration